RicardoKd/diploma/packages/backend/README.md

 GRANT SELECT ON TABLE transactions_view TO child;
 GRANT SELECT ON TABLE transactions_view TO parent;

-GRANT SELECT ON TABLE recurring_spend_view TO super_parent;
-GRANT SELECT ON TABLE recurring_spend_view TO child;
-GRANT SELECT ON TABLE recurring_spend_view TO parent;

-GRANT SELECT ON TABLE recurring_income_view TO super_parent;
+GRANT SELECT ON TABLE recurring_transactions_view TO super_parent;
-GRANT SELECT ON TABLE recurring_income_view TO child;
+GRANT SELECT ON TABLE recurring_transactions_view TO child;
-GRANT SELECT ON TABLE recurring_income_view TO parent;
+GRANT SELECT ON TABLE recurring_transactions_view TO parent;

 GRANT EXECUTE ON FUNCTION create_account(text) TO child;
 GRANT EXECUTE ON FUNCTION create_account(text) TO parent;